Practitioner & Volunteers

 A written policy makes it clear to everyone in your organisation what is expected from them and what their safeguarding responsibilities are.

-Solihull MB Engage Service Community Development Team provide help and support to the Third Sector, voluntary, community and faith groups to develop their safeguarding requirements and will help you to develop a safeguarding policy for your organisation.
+CAVA - Community And Voluntary Action provide help and support to the Third Sector, voluntary, community and faith groups to develop their safeguarding requirements and will help you to develop a safeguarding policy for your organisation Their contact deatils are:

 A safeguarding Policy should include the following: